-- A strong brand in the truck equipment industry over the past 59 years, Dejana Truck & Utility Equipment has grown to become the premier upfitter of commercial work vehicles in the Eastern U.S., as well as a leading specialized manufacturer of storage solutions for trucks and vans and cable pulling equipment.
+- A strong brand in the truck equipment industry, over the past 59 years, Dejana has grown to become the premier upfitter of commercial work vehicles in the Eastern U.S. In addition, Dejana has become a leading specialized manufacturer of storage solutions for trucks and vans and cable pulling equipment.

 - Today, Douglas Dynamics' products are manufactured across the Midwest and Eastern seaboard and are sold throughout North America, Europe and Asia.
 The company employs approximately 1,700 people and has a market capitalization of approximately $700 million.